CSU-JPG/Chart2Code/README.md

 ## ❤ Acknowledgement
-- Special thanks to [Difei Gao](https://scholar.google.com/citations?user=No9OsocAAAAJ&hl=en) for his hard work on devleoping the codebase.
+- Special thanks to Henry Hengyuan Zhao for serving as the Project Leader of this paper.

-- We express our great thanks to Kaiming Yang, Mingyi Yan, Wendi Yu for their hard work for data ananotation and baseline testing.
+- We are grateful to Lijian Wu and Ziyuan Zhen for their hard work in data annotation and baseline testing.

-- [OOTB (Computer Use)](https://github.com/showlab/computer_use_ootb?tab=readme-ov-file): Computer Use OOTB is an out-of-the-box (OOTB) solution for Desktop GUI Agent, including API-based (Claude 3.5 Computer Use) and locally-running models (ShowUI, UI-TARS).

-- [ShowUI](https://github.com/showlab/ShowUI): Open-source, End-to-end, Lightweight, Vision-Language-Action model for GUI Agent & Computer Use.

-- [AssistGUI](https://arxiv.org/pdf/2312.13108): AssistGUI is the first work that focuses on desktop productivity software usage with over 100 realistic GUI tasks.

-- [VideoGUI](https://github.com/showlab/videogui): A Benchmark for GUI Automation from Instructional Videos.
-Can a GUI agent behave like a human when giving an image-style effect and a user query?
+- We also extend our appreciation to Mao Dongxing, Yifei Tao, Lijian Wu, and Wan Yang for their contributions to this work.

 - [SWE-bench Multimodal](https://www.swebench.com/multimodal.html): SWE-bench Multimodal is a dataset for evaluating AI systems on visual software engineering tasks.